 Other options in the Pulsar range include the Pulsar 150 twin disc (Rs 1.05 lakh) and the Pulsar 180 (Rs 1.10 lakh).

 Hero Xtreme 160R

-The Hero Xtreme 160R would have been on sale right now had it not been for the COVID-19 pandemic.
-The manufacturer has decided to postpone the launch until the situation improves.
-So, this is the only motorcycle in this list of BS6 bikes under Rs 1 lakh that does not have a price yet.
-Styling-wise, the Xtreme 160R is all set to give a tough time to its peers in this segment including the Yamaha FZ range and the TVS Apache RTR 160 and RTR 160 4V.
+The Hero Xtreme 160R is priced at Rs 1.11 lakh for the top model that is equipped with disc brakes at either end.
+Styling-wise, the Xtreme 160R is at par with its peers in this segment including the Yamaha FZ range, Bajaj Pulsars and the TVS Apaches.
 Motive force comes from a 163-cc, air-cooled, single-cylinder engine that makes 15.23 hp at 8,000 rpm and a peak torque of 14 Nm at 6,000 rpm while mated to a five-speed gearbox.
 Again, we only see a single-channel ABS in this motorcycle.
-To find out how it is to ride, click here for the first ride review.
+To find out how it is to ride, click here for the road test.

-TVS Apache RTR 160
+TVS Apache RTR 160 4V

 Story: Joshua Varghese